 Yes.
 The chips should be located on your number, which should be attached to the front of your handlebars.
 The rules state that the chip won't work if it is in direct contact with the bike or if it is placed anywhere else.

-The rules state "Participants who do not have the plates cannot received a diploma.
+The rules state "Participants who do not have the plates cannot receive a diploma.
 The time control system has demonstrated to be reliable and participants who do not pass all the control points will be automatically disqualified: scheduled time of departure, arrival and other control points located along the race."

 Where are the feed, toilet and mechanical stations on the course?